nurule-com/runpod-flag-embedding-m3/README.md

 ## Implementation Details

-- The BGE-M3 model is loaded once at startup and moved to GPU
+- Multiple BGE-M3 model instances are loaded at startup to maximize GPU utilization
+- **Concurrent request handling** with dynamic concurrency adjustment
 - **Asynchronous handler** for improved concurrency and efficiency
 - By default, all texts are processed in a single model call for maximum efficiency
 - Optional batch processing can be enabled by setting a positive `batchSize` value